Art Direction For Fashion (Online)

 Taught by: Schelay McCarter.

 The fashion industry needs compelling images to build brands, tell stories, make emotional connections, and most importantly, to sell.
 This course is a fast-paced and practical introduction to Art Direction for fashion, led by a leading creative art director.
-You will discover how to plan and execute your art direction project to the standards demanded by today’s fashion industry.
-You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today.
-And you will get and overview of the practical skills - interpreting briefs, casting models, finding locations, working with stylists and photographers - that you need to succeed.
-Suitable for both beginners and more experienced students, this course is a must if you want to find out more about how to manage creative projects in the world of fashion communication.
+You will discover how to plan and execute your art direction project to the standards demanded by today's fashion industry.
+You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today, and you will get an overview of the practical skills - interpreting briefs, casting models, finding locations, working with stylists and photographers - that you need to succeed.

 - Visual Literacy - what is your USP as an individual image maker